KaseyPowers/KaseyPowers/README.md

 ## Strengths
 - Learning new coding languages and frameworks.
 - Working with UX Designers in implementing the desired look and behavior.
+- Problem Solving and Critical Thinking
+- Mentoring, Teaching, and overall helping others with subjects I'm familiar with.

 ## Goals
 - More familiarity with developing back-end systems.